 Now you’re all dolled up, there’s no better place to wander than at the magnificent Sensoji Temple.
 Tokyo’s most iconic temple is massive, flanked by huge lanterns, beautiful ceiling paintings, and awe-inspiring statues of deities.
 Cleanse at the small stone fountain, and get your fortune reading at the shrine (¥100).

-How to get there: Six-minute walk from the entrance of the Asakusa street
+How to get there: 1min walk from Asakusa Station

 Try Intense Matcha Gelato at Suzukien Ice Cream